albertoCCz/plutusCourse/Week03/Lecture3.md

 (The other two types where not properly explained, as they are brand new and they won't be used in this course, soon at least)

 ### The `TxInfo`
-The `TxInfo` is what really describes the spending transaction.
-Again, its definition is in the link, but let us take a look at its definition:
+The `TxInfo` is what really describes the pending transaction.
+Again, its definition is in the link, but let us take a look at it:
 ```haskell
 data TxInfo = TxInfo
     { txInfoInputs      :: [TxInInfo] -- ^ Transaction inputs